Shigehiro Irie: International promotions (2016present)

 Irie returned to the west on January 10, debuting for Canada-based Canadian Wrestling's Elite (CWE) defeating Jacob Creed.

 Irie made his UK debut for Progress, challenging Walter at Chapter 81 for the Progress World Championship.
 In 2019, he also challenged Zack Sabre Jr for the British Heavyweight championship in Revolution Pro Wrestling, and Lionheart for the ICW World Heavyweight championship in Insane Championship Wrestling.

 Irie won UK's SOUTHSIDE WRESTLING's World Heavyweight Championship from Rob Lynch on 3 March 2019 in St. Neots.

 Irie participated in wXw promotion's "Ambition 10" tournament in Oberhausen, Germany on 9 March.
 Irie defeated Laurance Roman in 1st round, Chris Ridgeway in semi-final, then Rico Bushido in the final.

 Irie has appeared in 5 shows during 2019 Mania Week in NY.

+In 2023, at WXW 16 CARAT GOLD finals, Irie defeated Axel Tischer, to become wXw Unified World Wrestling Champion.